harryheman/modern-html-starter-template/README.md

 ## Support

-You can support project on [OpenCollective](https://opencollective.com/mhst)
+You can support project on [OpenCollective](https://opencollective.com/mhst) or [Buy Me A Coffee](https://www.buymeacoffee.com/igoragapov)